-The SCR is the amount of capital that the Group is required to hold as required by the Directive.
-The Group uses a Partial Internal Model (the Model), which has been approved for use by the PRA, to calculate the SCR.
-The consolidated group SCR adds to this the capital requirement of EdenTree, which is calculated in accordance with its own sectoral rules (unaudited), in line with Articles 329 and 336 of the SII Delegated Act.
+The SCR is the amount of capital that the Group is required to hold as required by the SII Directive.
+The Group uses a Partial Internal Model (PIM), which has been approved for use by the PRA, to calculate the SCR.
+The consolidated Group SCR adds to this the capital requirement of EdenTree, which is calculated in accordance with its own sectoral rules (unaudited), in line with Articles 329 and 336 of the SII Delegated Act.

-The Model is described in section E.4.
+The internal model is described in section E.4.
 A breakdown of the SCR elements applicable to the Group is given in the following section.

-As at 31 December 2018 the SCR for the Group was £274,021k, and is still subject to supervisory assessment.
+As at 31 December 2019 the SCR for the Group was £282,823k, and is still subject to supervisory assessment.